chef/knife-azure/README.md

     :azure_service_location     Specifies the geographic location.
     :azure_ag_desc              Optional.
 Description for new affinity group.

+### Azure Internal LB List Subcommand
+Outputs a lit of defined load balancers for all cloud services.
+Public facing load balancers are not shown here.

+### Azure Internal LB Create Subcommand
+Creates a new Internal Load Balancer within a cloud service.

+    knife azure internal lb create -n 'my_lb' --azure-lb-static-vip '10.0.0.123' --azure-subnet_name 'Subnet_1' --azure-dns-name 'service_name'

+Knife options:
+      :azure_load_balancer      Required.
+Specifies the name of the Load Balancer.
+      :azure_lb_static_vip      Optional.
+Allows you to set a static IP for the VIP.
+      :azure_subnet_name        Required ONLY IF azure_lb_static_ip is set.
+Specifies the subnet that the static IP resides in.
+      :azure_dns_name           Required.
+The cloud service that this internal Load Balancer will be added to.

 ### Azure Vnet List Subcommand
 Outputs a list of defined virtual networks in the azure subscription.